robertocarroll/chatui/README.md

-# Exploring how to make Manchester Evening News part of the fabric of the city.
+# How to make Manchester Evening News part of the fabric of the city.
+Exploring what lies between the physical newspaper and the digital web/app.
+What are the physical manifestations of news in a city?
+The project targets the *mobile* audience and the *local* audience.

+## Scenario
+I have arrived at the Central Library in Manchester.
+I am meeting a friend at the cafe and I have a few minutes to spare.
+I see the sign about having a conversation with building itself.
+Intrigued I pull out my phone and text "Hello" to the number.

+## Structure
+- Each bot is grounded in a particular place.
+Speaks in first person.
+Opportunity to explore character/personality.
+- Central Libary is the exemplar.
+Other possible locations include town hall, Picadilly Gardens, postbox in Arndale centre, train stations, cafes, art galleries, parks and other public spaces.

+## Value
+1. Service discovery
+2. Ambient data
+3. Citizen responsiveness
+4. Structured / open data
+5. Archives, history, stories

 ## Aims / Guides
 - Serve relevant information from a wide range of sources in playful, witty and engaging ways
 - Encourage sharing / encounters in the city
 - Encourage people to interact with and use the city in exciting ways
 - Encourage participation and engagement in public spaces
 - Be useful.
-Provide value
+Provide *value*
 - Don't replicate other apps and services
 - Explore location and its relationship with information and memory
 - Not personal but personal to place